ericallenpaul/IdentityFramework/README.md

 Change the Namespace on the three .cs files and remove the using statement "using IdentityFramework.Web.Data;" (i.e. IdentityFramework.Web.Data.Migrations to IdentityFramework.Service

 Delete the data folder from .Web

+Add a refrence to the .Service project

+Fix startup -- add using statement

 Scaffold identity into the web project, right-click on the project > Add > New Scaffolded Item.
 From the left pane of the Add Scaffold dialog, select Identity > ADD.
 In the ADD Identity dialog, select all options.